nikisysoev/nikisysoev/README.md

 </div>

-<h3>I am from Novosibirsk and currently looking for the new career opportunities as a Java Developer.</h3>
+<h3>I am a tech enthusiast from Novosibirsk and currently looking for the new career opportunities as a Java Developer.</h3>

 - 👨‍💻 My projects are available [here](https://github.com/nikisysoev?tab=repositories)